Please Note: This applies to the pre-2012/13 Focus model. The latest one doesn’t have the problem based on my own experience.

 If it moves around visibly (or audibly) without touching anything then you have a problem.

-Note that moving the steering wheel, braking, or doing anything which puts an increased load on the engine will trigger the engine management system to attempt to compensate and you’ll get a small rev counter movement and very slight increased revving.
+Note that certainly on older models, moving the steering wheel, braking, or doing anything which puts an increased load on the engine triggered the engine management system to attempt to compensate and you’d get a small rev counter movement.